prk-2023/rust_tutorials/2025/eBPF/aya/02-Aya-Core-Components.md

 ## Architecture Overview:

-Core designed to provide a clean, type-sage interface to working with `eBPF` programs.
+Core designed to provide a clean, type-safe interface to working with `eBPF` programs.
 The main component work together to handle the loading, verification, attachment and data exchange processes required for `eBPF` programs.